kube-rs/kube/CONTRIBUTING.md

 :warning: These  **WILL** try to modify resources in your current cluster :warning:

 Most integration tests are run with `cargo test --all --lib -- --ignored`, but because of feature-sets, you will need a few invocations of these to replicate our CI.
-See `make test-integration`
+See `just test-integration`

 ### End to End Tests